jeffpar/lonedissent/_pages/transcripts/featured/brown1/gebhart-v-belton.md

 <blockquote>
   <p>Resolved, that the members of this General Assembly do hereby declare uncompromising
-opposition to a proposed act of Congress introduced by the Honorable Charles Sumner
-  <a name="page25"></a>at the last session and now on file in the Senate of the United States, known as the Supplemental Civil Rights bill, and all other measures intended or calculated to equalize
-the Negro race with the white race, politically or socially, and especially do they proclaim unceasing opposition to making Negroes eligible to public offices, to sit on juries, and to their admission into public schools where white children attend, to their admission on terms of equality with white
+opposition to a proposed act of Congress introduced by the Honorable Charles Sumner at the last session and now on file in the Senate of the United States, known as the Supplemental Civil Rights bill, and all other measures intended or calculated to equalize the Negro race with the white race, politically or socially, and especially do they proclaim unceasing opposition to making Negroes eligible to public offices, to sit on juries, and to their admission into public schools where white children attend, to their admission on terms of equality with white